Adam Szymczyk: Personal life

-He was born in 1970 in Piotrków Trybunalski in central Poland and moved to Łódź at the age of four.
-He frequently visited the Museum of Art in Łódź and became interested in art.
+He was born in 1970 in Piotrków Trybunalski in central Poland and his family soon moved to Łódź, where he frequently visited the Museum of Art in Łódź and became interested in art.

 Career

 Szymczyk obtained his master's degree in art history at the University of Warsaw.
 He subsequently completed the curatorial training program at De Appel contemporary art center in Amsterdam in 1996.

 After moving back to Poland, in 1997 he co-founded the Foksal Gallery Foundation in Warsaw together with Joanna Mytkowska and Andrzej Przywara and worked there as curator until 2003.

-Subsequently, he was director and chief curator at Kunsthalle Basel in Switzerland from 2003 to 2014, during which he co-curated with Elena Filipovic the 5th Berlin Biennale for Contemporary Art, When Things Cast No Shadow in 2008.
+Subsequently, he was director and chief curator at Kunsthalle Basel in Switzerland from 2003 to 2014, during which he also co-curated with Elena Filipovic the 5th Berlin Biennale for Contemporary Art, When Things Cast No Shadow in 2008.

 In 2013, he was appointed artistic director of documenta 14, which took place in Athens and Kassel in 2017.